MothWaves/birthday-tracker/README.md

 If `hidden` is set to true it will not be printed out.
 This option exists so you can keep birthdays in the database but not have them be displayed.
 Any other value in `hidden` will be ignored.

 `important` will only be considered when running with the `--filter` flag.
 When filter mode is enabled it will only display birthdays marked as important (with `important` set to true). `important` has no effect outside of that.

+## Issues
+The "Count days left" features gives results that are incorrect if the birthday is next year (days left are 5 days behind then expected (from regular year to regular year)).
+This needs to be fixed taking into account leap years and what not.